bbaldino/bits-io/README.md

 `BitWrite` mimics the
 [`std::io::Write`](https://doc.rust-lang.org/std/io/trait.Write.html) trait,
-but its API is defined in terms of reading from "bit slices" instead of `u8` slices (`&[u8]`).
+but its API is defined in terms of writing from "bit slices" instead of `u8` slices (`&[u8]`).
 It leverages the `BitSlice` type defined in the [bitvec](https://docs.rs/bitvec/latest/bitvec/) crate.